harutekku/Various-Markdown-Notes/Concurrency/CppCon - Atomics.md

       the program order become visible after barrier.
 Operations can not be reordered.
     - `std::memory_order_release` guarantees that all memory operations scheduled before the barrier in the program order become visible before barrier.
 Operations can not be reordered.
-    - `std::memory_order_acq_rel` combines acquire amd release barriers.
-No operation can move accross the barrier.
+    - `std::memory_order_acq_rel` combines acquire and release barriers.
+No operation can move across the barrier.
     - `std::memory_order_seq_cst` removes the requirement and establishes single total modification order of atomic variables
-  - Sequential consistency is enforced by default as a strictest memory order.
+  - Sequential consistency is enforced by default as the strictest memory order.
     C++ guards you from mistakes, but it's not always necessary.
   - Releaser - Acquirer pattern

 ## Purpose
   - Atomic variables are hardly ever used by themselves
-  - Usefull for implementing data structures that are hard to implement with locks
+  - Useful for implementing data structures that are hard to implement with locks
   - Atomics are used to get exclusive access to memory
   - Atomics are used to reveal memory to other threads